Genez-io/genezio-examples/typescript/qr-generator/README.md

 After you succesfully ran the command, you can go in the [Genezio dashboard](https://app.genez.io/dashboard) and click on the project you just deployed.

-Click on the authentification button and choose MongoDB.
-You will need a MongoDB URI, you can learn how to obtain one from [here](https://genezio.com/blog/how-to-add-a-mongodb-to-your-genezio-project/).
+Click on the authentification button and choose PostgreSQL.
+Now you can select to create a new Postgres database or use an existing one, click enable and now you should have a postgres database up and running as well as your authentification service ready to be used.

 After you set the MongoDB URI, you should be able to see the two providers: